Pakistan national cricket team: Rise to No.1 in Tests

+White ball cricket (ODIs and T20Is)

 1986 Austral-Asia Cup (Champions)

 The 1986 Austral-Asia Cup, played in Sharjah in UAE, saw a last-ball victory for Pakistan against their arch-rivals India, with Javed Miandad emerging as a national hero.
 India batted first and set a target of 245 runs, leaving Pakistan with a required run rate of 4.92 runs per over.
 Miandad came in to bat at number 3 and Pakistan lost wickets at regular intervals.
 Later recalling the match, he stated that his main focus was to lose with dignity.
 With 31 runs needed in the last three overs, Miandad hit a string of boundaries while batting with his team's lower order, until four runs were required from the last delivery of the match.
 Miandad received a leg side full toss from Chetan Sharma, which he hit for six over the midwicket boundary.

 1992 Cricket World Cup (Champions)

 At the 1992 World Cup Semi-final, having won the toss, New Zealand chose to bat first and ended with a total of 262 runs.
 Pakistan batted conservatively yet lost wickets at regular intervals.
 With the departure of Imran Khan and Saleem Malik shortly thereafter, Pakistan still required 115 runs at a rate of 7.67 runs per over with veteran Javed Miandad being the only known batsman remaining at the crease.
 A young Inzamam-ul-Haq, who had just turned 22 and was not a well-known player at the time, burst onto the international stage with a match-winning 60 off 37 balls.
 Once Inzamam got out, Pakistan required 36 runs from 30 balls, which wicket-keeper Moin Khan ended with a towering six over long off, followed by the winning boundary to midwicket.
 The match is seen as the emergence of Inzamam onto the international stage.

 The 1992 Cricket World Cup in Australia and New Zealand marked Pakistan's first World Cup victory.
 It is remembered for the comeback Pakistan made after losing key players such as Waqar Younis and Saeed Anwar and being led by an injured captain Imran Khan.
 Pakistan lost 3 of their first 5 matches and were nearly eliminated in the first round of the tournament after being bowled out for 74 runs against England, until the match was declared as a "no result" due to rain.
 Imran Khan told the team to play like "cornered tigers", after which Pakistan won five successive matches, including the semi-final against hosts New Zealand and the final against England.